SabrineDhaliwal/WWCodeChallenge2024/README.md

     Using Wes Bos starter code, get date adn set to degrees to emulate a ticking clock.

 Day 3 - Playing with CSS Variables & JS
+    setting valirable with css (not SASS) and changing the state by using setProperty method.

+Day 4 - Array Cardio Day 1